 4. Quechee Hot Air Balloon, Craft, and Music Festival

 If you enjoy incredible 360-degree views and have a sense of adventure, the Quechee Balloon Festival is for you.
 There, guests can take a magical ride in a hot air balloon and experience spectacular views of the Quechee countryside and surrounding areas.
 Those with more adrenaline can get their fix by power gliding, skydiving, or sport parachuting.
 Or, if you prefer to keep your feet on the ground, enjoy an eclectic mix of live music, food, and theater entertainment.
 End the day at dusk watching the balloons twinkle and glow into the night, and you’ll wish this festival never had to end.

 This esteemed event is New England’s oldest and largest festival and has been around for more than a third of a century.
 The Quilt Festival exhibits hundreds of beautiful and unique quilts and offers informative classes on quilt making and design.
 In addition, a contest for best quilt takes submissions from all over the United States, Canada, and abroad.
 Spectators can spend the day learning about the history and art of quilt making, viewing gorgeous designs, and shopping at more than 80 vendor booths.
 Learn the tools of the trade and enjoy a wonderful day out with family or friends.

 Plan Your Vermont Festivals

 Now that you know the top 5 festivals in Vermont, contact GetAway Vacations to plan your next trip!
 GetAway Vacations has rental homes in Killington, Vermont that are the perfect home-away-from-home while you travel around this picturesque state.
-Download our free Vacation Guide to learn more about Vermont events and to start planning your trip!
+Download our free Vacation Guide to learn more about Vermont festivals and to start planning your trip!